apify/apify-docs/sources/academy/tutorials/node_js/submitting_form_with_file_attachment.md

 });
 ```

-In this case, fileData will be a Buffer instead of String.
+In this case, fileData will be a Buffer instead of a String.

 # Submitting the form